-- See the studies below for the ALCAT which uses similar technology as MRT.
+- See the studies below for the ALCAT, which uses similar technology as the MRT.

 As a dietitian, it’s important to me to use “evidence-based” strategies, which means I use “the best available evidence, the results of peer-reviewed scientific studies, whenever possible, and, when the science is lacking, expert opinion and experience” (67).